Music Policy

 Music by women & queer artists

-Right On encourages DJs to highlight the talented but oft-overlooked women and LGBTQ+ singers, musicians, and songwriters who made their mark despite the additional barriers of sexism and queerphobia they faced in the music industry and society as a whole.
+Right On encourages DJs to highlight the oft-overlooked women and LGBTQ+ singers, musicians, and songwriters who made their mark despite the additional barriers of sexism and queerphobia they faced in the music industry and society as a whole.

 No electronic music